-Before joining Cornell’s Department of Global Development as a Gender and Agriculture Postdoctoral Associate, she worked with organizations such as the Food and Agriculture Organization, the World Food Programme, and the World Bank.
+Elisabeth is a Research Associate in Cornell’s Department of Global Development.
+Prior to her current role, Elisabeth was a Gender and Agriculture Postdoctoral Associate at Cornell Global Development and worked with organizations such as the Food and Agriculture Organization, the World Food Programme, and the World Bank.
 She also worked as a planner in the Houston region and with Habitat for Humanity in the Boston area.

 Her dual-title PhD studies were in Rural Sociology and Women’s Studies at Penn State University.
 As a Borlaug Food Security Fellow with the International Food Policy Research Institute (IFPRI), her research focused on the gender and social dynamics of regional food systems in Northern Ghana.
 She also has a Masters in Regional Planning from Cornell University and a B.A. in International Relations from SUNY Geneseo.